Friday, December 24, 2010

 Current information transformations have also given rise to the “new” newspapers.
 Paper editions of newspapers have morphed into internet form.
 Take a great idea, make it current, and brand it with a different name, the Blog.

-There are a wide array of blogs for all political persuasions: http://directory.etalkinghead.com/ Typed or clicked destinations such as: http://www.politicsdaily.com/, http://www.huffingtonpost.com/, http://drudgereport.com/, http://www.theonion.com/section/politics/, and http://www.politico.com/, amongst many others, represent the newspapers of the 21st century.
+There is a wide array of blogs for all political persuasions: http://directory.etalkinghead.com/ Typed or clicked destinations such as http://www.politicsdaily.com/, http://www.huffingtonpost.com/, http://drudgereport.com/, http://www.theonion.com/section/politics/, and http://www.politico.com/, amongst many others, represent the newspapers of the 21st century.

 Blogs are driving stories onto traditional newspaper cable news headlines.
-The interactivity actually does give anyone the ability to be involved with news, rather than simply being presented with it.
-Traditional newspapers, in response, have created their own blogs connected to their online masthead.
+Their interactivity allows anyone to be involved with news rather than simply being presented with it.
+In response, traditional newspapers have created blogs connected to their online masthead.
 Political blogs disseminate messages in a powerful way to specific audiences.

 In terms of audiences, how many Facebook friends do you have?
 President Obama has nearly fourteen million on his most populated page.
 While Sarah Palin has over two million friends.
-This indicates that the President's supporters are more geared to social networking than conservatives currently are.
+This indicates that the President's supporters are more geared toward social networking than conservatives.
 However, in the Pennsylvania Senatorial race, Pat Toomey (R) has over 14,000 Facebook friends compared to Joe Sestack (D), who has slightly under 10,000.
-In the California Governor's race over 128,000 people are friends of Meg Whitman (R), compared to over 81,000 for Jerry Brown (D).
+In the California Governor's race, over 128,000 people are friends of Meg Whitman (R), compared to over 81,000 for Jerry Brown (D).

 So, what does this digital domination translate into for the upcoming mid-term elections and the big one to come in 2012?
-The power to use social networks to influence statewide elections is yet to be seen, but it could indicate how certain candidates are arming themselves for battle.
+The power to use social networks to influence statewide elections is yet to be seen, but it could indicate how specific candidates are arming themselves for battle.
 Facebook friends could translate into many election day votes for the person who is “liked.”
-Plus, these social networks are used to activate campaign troops in the year-long process that ushers in the primary election.
+Plus, these social networks activate campaign troops in the year-long process that ushers in the primary election.

-A few short years ago it seemed as though younger people used the internet and older people watched television.
+A few short years ago, it seemed as though younger people used the internet and older people watched television.
 While those comparisons are still not completely off base, the technology use gap has been shrinking about as fast as the number of homes that receive a newspaper on their doorstep.
-Teenagers are not only contacting their BFF's, they are also texting Grandma.
-A lady who, by the way, probably has a BlackBerry.
+Teenagers are not only contacting their BFFs, but they are also texting Grandma—a lady who, by the way, probably has a BlackBerry.

-This prosperous age of the new media will certainly continue to evolve.
+This prosperous age of the new media will undoubtedly continue to evolve.
 In political terms, candidates who have recognized the new reality are also helping to shape it.
-The public will stay connected by increasing participation through through posts, tweets, and bookmarked websites of their choice.
+The public will stay connected by increasing participation through posts, tweets, and bookmarked websites.

-This article was the original idea of the author.
+This article was the author's original idea.
 It was submitted to philly2philly.com.

 Phillies NLCS Preview